 The Meldon estate later passed from the Fenwicks to the First Earl of Derwentwater through marriage but was confiscated from a successor, James the third Earl of Derwentwater, following his part in the Jacobite Rebellion of 1715 for which he was executed at Tower Hill, London.

 Meldon was given to Greenwich Hospital under whose ownership it remained until purchased by Isaac Cookson in 1832.
 Cookson employed John Dobson to build the grand hall on the site in that year.
 The hall still stands and remains in the ownership of the Cookson family to this day.
-The estate includes nearby farms called Needless Hall and the land stretch north to the River Font.
+The estate includes nearby farms called Needless Hall and the lands stretch north to the River Font.
 The River Font itself joins the River Wansbeck about three miles to the east of Meldon Park at Mitford.